chipsalliance/Caliptra/SECURITY.md

 additional details of these vulnerabilities.
 The vulnerability page shall give credit to the reporter(s) unless a reporter specifically requests anonymity.

 The Caliptra project shall maintain a vulnerability-alerts mailing list.
-This list will be seeded initially with a contact from each project member.
+This list is seeded initially with a contact from each project member.

 Additional parties can request to join this list by visiting [lists.chipsalliance.org/g/Vulnerability-Alerts.caliptra-wg](https://lists.chipsalliance.org/g/Vulnerability-Alerts.caliptra-wg).
-These parties will be vetted by the Caliptra PSIRT to determine that they have a legitimate interest in knowing about security vulnerabilities during the embargo period.
+These parties are vetted by the Caliptra PSIRT to determine that they have a legitimate interest in knowing about security vulnerabilities during the embargo period.

 Periodically, the Caliptra PSIRT will send information to this mailing list describing known embargoed issues and their backport status within the project.
 This information is intended to allow them to determine if they need to backport these changes to any internal trees.

-When issues have been triaged, this list will be informed of:
+When issues have been triaged, this list is informed of:

 - The Caliptra Project security advisory link (GitHub).
 - The CVE number assigned.
 - The subsystem involved.
 - The severity of the issue.

-After acceptance of a PR fixing the issue (merged), in addition to the above, the list will be informed of:
+After acceptance of a PR fixing the issue (merged), in addition to the above, the list is informed of:

 - The association between the CVE number and the PR fixing it.
 - Backport plans within the Caliptra project.